 - Investing in Smart City Scheme Mauritius proves you are focused on the long-term and participating in the future.
 Some of the main reasons why anyone should invest in SCS include:

 - Projects assure full recovery of VAT on capital goods including plants, structures, machinery, equipment, and building.

 - It is an open opportunity for foreign companies to invest in Mauritius by acquiring developmental land under the SCS.

 - The projects are open to both local and foreign entities, companies, and people to acquire residential units.

 - Non-residents purchasing properties over USD500K can apply for residence permits for themselves and family.

-What are the advantages of Smart City Scheme Mauritius?
+What are the advantages of the Smart City Scheme in Mauritius?